Inmate Services

 Inmate Messaging

-If visitors still wish to write a physical letter, it must be addressed to the Mail Processing Center in Texas to be scanned and digitized.
+If individuals still wish to write a physical letter, it must be addressed to the Mail Processing Center in Texas to be scanned and digitized.
 Inmates will receive an electronic copy.
-Beginning November 12, 2025, all incoming mail must be sent to the following address:
+All incoming mail must be sent to the following address:

 Inmate Name